-If you look into the digital market, you will notice that there is none German or even European big player in the digital commerce business.
+If you look into the digital market, you will notice that there are no German or even European big players in the digital commerce business.

 Jeff Bezos, Zuckerberg and the Google boys are leading the western hemisphere while clever and aggressive Asian entrepreneurs like Jack Ma or Robin Li are leading the Eastern world.
 So why is there no German Jobs?
 A Dutch Bezos?
 A French Ma?

 It seems to be that this is not a matter of business and opportunities.
 Europe’s GDP is nearly the same size as the US or China.
 So what’s the difference?
 We have got some of the best and most-established brands in Europe: brands like H&M, Ikea, Zara, or Aldi, which easily could beat companies like Amazon at least in their specific vertical.
 So why isn’t there any global online player from Europe?

 Digital Leadership is the key to success in the digital age